petrelharp/pyslim/docs/overview.md

 # Overview

-A tree sequence is a way of storing both the full genetic history and the genotypes of a bunch of genomes.
+A tree sequence is a way of storing both the full genetic history and the genotypes of a potentially large collection of genome sequences.
 See {ref}`the tskit documentation<tskit:sec_introduction>`
 for more description of the tree sequence and underlying data structure, and definitions of the important terms.